exlskills/course-javascript-basics/Topics/11. Strings/homework/10. Find palindromes/README.md

-### Problem 10.
-Find palindromes
+# Find palindromes

+## Description
-*	Write a program that extracts from a given text all palindromes, e.g. "ABBA", "lamal", "exe".
+Write a program that extracts from a given text all palindromes, e.g. "ABBA", "lamal", "exe".